ITZ-KAZUYA/subfilter/README.md

 # Subfilter for Netflix

+With Subfilter you can improve your listening skills.
+If you watch movies with Subfilter every day you can feel results in 1-2 weeks.

 [Subfilter for Netflix](https://github.com/met/subfilter/wiki) is a browser extension that helps you **practice your listening skills** by watching Netflix movies in a foreign language.
 Movie **subtitles** are displayed with some words **filtered out**.
 This helps you to focus on listening.

 There are several subtitle filters, some easier, others more difficult.
 You can select the one that suits your learning level.